 Let C be a simple, closed, directed curve on the surface of a convex polyhedron P. We identify several classes of curves C that "live on a cone," in the sense that C and a neighborhood to one side may be isometrically embedded on the surface of a cone Lambda, with the apex a of Lambda enclosed inside (the image of) C; we also prove that each point of C is "visible to" a.
 In particular, we obtain that these curves have non-self-intersecting developments in the plane.
 Moreover, the curves we identify that live on cones to both sides support a new type of "source unfolding" of the entire surface of P to one non-overlapping piece, as reported in a companion paper.

 O'Rourke, Joseph and Vîlcu, Costin, "Conical Existence of Closed Curves on Convex Polyhedra" (2011).
-Faculty Publications.
-Paper 29.
+Computer Science: Faculty Publications, Smith College, Northampton, MA.